-Whether considering an ocean-to-ocean cross-country journey, a vacation ride through the Canadian Rockies, a full-length tour of the Blue Ridge Parkway, or an ambitious Four-Corners ride, this new "big idea" guidebook provides the head start everyone needs to plan fun-filled motorcycle tours through the continental United States and Canada, with an emphasis on the very best roads and expert advice on when to go, what routes to select, areas to avoid, must-see attractions along the way, places to stay and eat, and of course, plenty of firsthand stories and hard-earned lessons.
+Whether considering an ocean-to-ocean cross-country journey, a vacation ride through the Canadian Rockies, a full-length tour of the Blue Ridge Parkway, or an ambitious Four-Corners ride, Motorcycle Journeys Through North America provides the "big-idea" guidance every rider needs to plan fun-filled motorcycle tours throughout the continental United States and Canada.

 Emphasis is placed on the very best roads, with expert advice on:

 • Places to stay and eat

 You'll also find plenty of first-hand stories and hard-earned lessons from expert touring riders.

 The only question that will remain is, What are you waiting for?

 This fifth edition of John Hermann's classic Motorcycle Journeys Through the Alps & Beyond touring guide is the best-loved and most-respected resource for any traveler planning to ride the high and twisty roads of Europe.